The 2020 Room Selection events will take place April 27-30, 2020.

 Students Studying Away Next Year

-If you plan to study away in the Advent semester, you are not permitted to participate in the room selection process in the preceding Easter semester.
-Housing for you will be arranged when you return to campus.
 Students studying away in the Easter semester of the next academic year, who will therefore be on campus during the Advent semester of the next academic year, are required to participate in the room selection process.

 For more information, please visit the Theme Housing page.